skillrepos/k8s-dev-v2/codespace-labs.md

 15. Change line 39 to use 1.0.1 instead of 1.10.1 in the file.
 Save your changes and close the editor by clicking on the X in the tab at the top to save and close the file.
+(The 'X' may not be visible until you hover over the dot in that location.)

 ![Editing the file](./images/k8sdev5.png?raw=true "Editing the file")